Language:

 His research interests are in the Artificial Intelligence area and include:

-• representing knowledge and modeling systems in logic and other representation languages, esp. symbolic ones
+• representing knowledge and modeling systems in logic and other symbolic representation languages: modeling physical systems, industrial systems, business and healthcare processes, representing knowledge for the semantic web

-• reasoning paradigms and their use in knowledge representation and reasoning systems: diagnostic reasoning, abductive reasoning, temporal and constraint reasoning, reasoning about actions, events and change, model checking
+• reasoning paradigms and their use in knowledge representation and reasoning systems: diagnostic reasoning, abductive reasoning, temporal reasoning, constraint reasoning, reasoning about actions, events and change, ontology reasoning, verification